EliAndrewC/l7r/setting/l7r.md

 Isamu can no longer construct persuasive arguments (e.g. make open or contested rolls) involving investigations into anything covered by the underworld skill.
 This does include bloodspeakers.
 He can still indicate a course of action he believes to be best, and he can still respond to patient questions if someone wants to ask for details about what factors led him to believe in that course of action.
 Someone else could therefore argue on his behalf afterwards based on this knowledge.
 However, if he was put on the spot by someone who disagreed with him, he would be incapable of arguing the point in a way that would be persuasive.

 Since Isamu is capable of arguing about other things, and since he's capable of explaining himself on things related to underworld, this is further evidence that he hasn't "lost" anything but is instead now operating on a higher level than everyone else.
-The reason why he cannot engage in persuasive argumentation might be that he now possesses an understand deeper than language can express, and he therefore cannot use this understanding to persuade anyone who lacks his insight into the true nature of the world.
+The reason why he cannot engage in persuasive argumentation might be that he now possesses an understanding deeper than language can express, and he therefore cannot use this understanding to persuade anyone who lacks his insight into the true nature of the world.

 **3) Perception**